Preparing for Lent

 Lent for Kids

 Kids should certainly be included in Lenten services, devotions, and other activities your family has chosen.
-Encourage your young ones to color this Lenten Calendar (all at once, or day-by-day) and hang it up in a prominent place.
+Encourage your young ones to color a Lenten Calendar (all at once, or day-by-day) and hang it up in a prominent place.
 Kids can even match the liturgical colors: the days should all be colored purple except for: Palm Sunday which should be red; Good Friday which should be grey/black; and Easter Sunday which should be white.
-Download PDF here for kid's coloring page

 What Is Confession & Absolution?

 If you have yet to experience the great blessing of Individual Confession & Absolution, then you really don’t know what you’re missing!
 Lent is your opportunity to find out.
 Perhaps you have gone to Confession & Absolution before, but it has been a while.
 Lent is your opportunity to renew.
 Confession & Absolution is one of the most practical and profound gifts that God gives to us (John 20:22-23).
 If you are nervous, or have questions about Confession & Absolution, your pastors stand ready to assist you and encourage you with God’s word.

 LENT IS A PENITENTIAL SEASON, a season where we address the sin in our lives.
 There is no better way to address sin head-on than through Confession & Absolution.
 Dr. Luther writes: “Before God we should plead guilty of all sins, even those we are not aware of, as we do in the Lord’s Prayer; but before the pastor we should confess only those sins which we know and feel in our hearts” (Luther’s Small Catechism).
 The devil loves nothing more than to keep you isolated in sin and guilt.
 Take the opportunity this Lent to go to Confession & Absolution.